StackVista/stackstate-docs/use/metrics-and-events/send-event-notifications.md

 You can [create your own custom event handler functions](../../develop/developer-guides/custom-functions/event-handler-functions.md).
 {% endhint %}

-### Functions for health state change events

-StackState ships with the following event handler functions that track health state change events in a view:
+StackState ships with the following event handler functions that track **health state change events** in a view:

 | Event handler function | Description |
 | :--- | :--- |